alexgenc/Vanilla-Js-50/README.md

 18 - Expense Tracker App using advanced Js DOM array methods.

 19 - Todo App with functionality to save todos to localStorage.

+20 - Custom Countdown App with localStorage support.

+21 - Custom Bookmarks Manager App with localStorage support.

+22 - Speed Typer is a typing game with different difficulty levels.

+23 - Speech to Text Reader App.